-The next morning we slept in a little and set out for some city sightseeing on a San Francisco double decker bus tour.
-We looped around the downtown area, taking in the architecture and history of buildings including the Cannery, city hall, Coit tower, the ferry building and many others.
+The next morning we slept in a little and set out for some city sightseeing on a San Francisco double-decker bus tour.
+We looped around the downtown area, taking in the architecture and history of buildings including the Cannery, city hall, Coit Tower, the ferry building and many others.
 We stopped for lunch at King’s House of Thai Noodles — wonder of all wonders!
 Joe is not really known for agreeing to each in such establishments.
 Back on the bus, we headed into union square — a large shopping district.
 I found some great deals on maternity dresses — less than $5 each!
-Next, we wondered through China town, an area that I have always been curious about.
+Next, we wandered through China town, an area that I have always been curious about.
 There was less food in the area than I expected, but a lot of interesting stores.
-We made a stop at In n Out Burger for supper — a California fast food chain that was founded in 1949, but never really franchised much outside of the state.
+We made a stop at In n Out Burger for supper — a California fast-food chain that was founded in 1949 but never really franchised much outside of the state.
 It was good — and a good way to replenish after the 7.51 miles we walked that day.
-FitBit stat #1!
+Fitbit stat #1!

 Babymoon is kind of funny word, and from what I can tell, a new concept that probably leaves some people rolling their eyes.
 Traveling with Joe for the last 9 years has definitely been one of the best parts of my life.
 Throughout this trip, we had babies on the brain and we kept our eyes peeled for baby travelers.
 They are out there and soon enough we’ll have one of our very own!
 We can’t wait!